fleschutz/Jenkins-build-farm/README.md

    NOTE: Pipeline support has been introduced in Jenkins version 2.337 or newer.

-3. **Browse to your Jenkins server**
+3. **Browse to your new Jenkins server**
-   - Launch your Web browser and enter the URL: http://HOSTNAME:8080  (replace HOSTNAME by the computer name where Jenkins has been installed)
+   Launch your Web browser and enter the URL: http://HOSTNAME:8080  (replace HOSTNAME by the computer name where Jenkins has been installed)

 4. **Unlock Jenkins**
-   - Execute `sudo cat /DISPLAYED/PATH/TO/initialAdminPassword` to display the initial password.
+   - Execute `sudo cat /DISPLAYED/PATH/TO/initialAdminPassword` to display the initial password saved by Jenkins.
    - Enter the initial password to unlock Jenkins.

 5. **Install necessary Plugins**